Welcome to today's edition of the Rush 24-7 podcast.

 It is simply not the case that the police are disproportionately shooting black males when you take violent crime into account.

-And for and for President Obama to give that movement any credibility when it is now threatening law and order itself.
+And for President Obama to give that movement any credibility when it is now threatening law and order itself, we are at risk of attacking the very foundation of civilization if this type of hatred continues.

 And I can tell you, Rush, that what happened in Dallas is an extreme version of what officers are experiencing every day.

-It's why we have seen a seventeen percent increase in homicides last year in the 56 largest cities, an almost unprecedented one-year spike in homicides, because officers are backing off of proactive policing, because I hear this from officers across the country,
+It's why we have seen a 17% increase in homicides last year in the 56 largest cities, an almost unprecedented one-year spike in homicides, because officers are backing off of proactive policing.

-and I was contacted two weeks ago by several Dallas officers who were talking about their reluctance to engage in proactive policing, because when they get out of their of their cars now, and this is happening across the country, officers in inner city and areas find themselves surrounded by hostile, jeering crowds, sticking cell phones right in the officers' face.
+Because I hear this from officers across the country, and I was contacted two weeks ago by several Dallas officers who were talking about their reluctance to engage in proactive policing because when they get out of their cars now, and this is happening across the country, officers in inner-city areas find themselves surrounded by hostile, jeering crowds, sticking cell phones right in the officers' face.

-It's not a question of standing on a s on a curb filming an incident, it's a question of interfering with an arrest scene, going in and refusing to obey orders.
+It's a question of interfering with an arrest scene, going in and refusing to obey orders.

 And again, the lives that are being lost in this crime spike, Baltimore is now at its highest per capita homicide rate in its history, are overwhelmingly black lives.

-Uh the war on cops, how the new attack on law and order makes everyone less safe.
+Her book, by the way, folks, which is now essential, The War on Cops, how the new attack on law and order makes everyone less safe.

 So if you don't even want to answer this, I would understand.

-What would you say if somebody asked you how to deal with this in the inner city or African American community?
+What would you say if somebody asked you how to deal with this in the inner city or African-American community?

 How would you approach them?